lucasdietrich/zephyr-caniot-controller/docs/credentials.md

 types and their location.
 It is used with both hardcoded and flash methods to provision the credentials.

-The file content is parsed to determine if it's a PEM or DER file, but no more validation is done, it is up to you to make sure a `_DER`-labelled credential is a indeed a DER file.
+The credential file content  content is parsed to determine if it's a PEM or DER file, but no more validation is done, it is up to you to make sure a `_DER`-labelled credential is a indeed a DER file.